KULTHEOM/Cough-Strength-Measuring-device-using-ML-DL-and-Multisensory-Approach-/README.md

 Pressure Sensor (GY-63): Measures the force of the cough.

-MEMS Microphone (INMP-441): Captures the sound of the cough to extract features like amplitude and frequency.
+MEMS Microphone (INMP-441): Captures the sound of the cough to extract features Mfcc, Spectral Centoid , ZCR etc.

 ESP-32: For data collection and communication with the software.